iamlite/liteburner/README.md

 This repository is meant to be used as a central location to keep important files and information about the liteburner.

-The main challenge right now is having the LED ring play certain animations for different printer states.
+This is a work in progress.
+Im still learning and trying to figure out how best to do things.
+I'm updating and tweaking frequently so make sure to check back often.

 ## Ideas & Progress

 - [x] Set up presets in WLED for different statuses.
 - [x] Trigger those presets with gcode macros.
-- [x] Preset animation when the printer is heating up.
-- [x] Preset animation when the printer is done printing.
-- [ ] Preset animation when the printer is cooling down.
-- [ ] Preset animation when the printer is paused.
-- [ ] Preset animation when the printer is resuming.
-- [ ] Preset animation when the printer is stopping.
 - [x] ⭐️ Print progress displayed on the ring.
 1 LED turns on for every 12.5% of print progress while playing a preset animation.

 ## To set up your LED Ring

-*Disclaimer: your wled instance should be named "KELED", otherwise you will need to go through and edit the name for your own.*
+*Disclaimer: your wled instance should be named "KELED", otherwise you will need to go through all these files and edit the name for your own.*

-1. Go to your WLED url > config > Security & Updates > Backup & Restore
-2. Upload the [json file](https://github.com/iamlite/liteburner/blob/main/wled_presets_KELED.json) there and restart the WLED.
+1. Go to your WLED web ui > Config > Security & Updates > Backup & Restore.
+Upload [this json file](https://github.com/iamlite/liteburner/blob/main/wled_presets_KELED.json) there and reboot WLED.

-3. Go to your klipper UI of choice find your configuration files and open moonraker.conf.
+2. Go to your klipper UI of choice, find your configuration files and open moonraker.conf.
 Copy [this](https://github.com/iamlite/liteburner/blob/main/moonraker.conf) into there.
-4. The next step is the [Gcode Macro].
-I've included a copy of my gcode_macro file in this repo.
-Please note it has some extras such as nozzle cleaning and my own custom start script.
-Feel free to use it, but do so at your own risk.

-    The follow macros should be copied into your gcode_macro.cfg file from the gcode_macro file in this repo.
-Please edit the START_PRINT and END_PRINT macros to your needs.

-   - START_PRINT
-   - END_PRINT
-   - UPDATE_WLED_PROGRESS
+Edit the IP address to your own WLED IP.

+3. Go to printer.cfg and add `[include wled_macro.cfg]` somewhere with your other includes at the top of your file.
+Then add [the wled_macro.cfg file](https://github.com/iamlite/liteburner/blob/main/wled_macro.cfg) to your config folder.

+4. I've included a copy of my gcode_macro file in this repo.
+It is the stock gcode_macro.cfg file for the KE.
+I've added start and stop macros and inserted some WLED stuff into the the various other macros. > [gcode_macro.cfg](https://github.com/iamlite/liteburner/blob/main/gcode_macro.cfg)

+    - You can replace your file with my gcode_macro.cfg or edit as needed if you have your own stuff to add to it :)

 5. Open your slicer and add the following to your machine Gcode.

     **Machine Start G-code:**

     `START_PRINT BED_TEMP=[bed_temperature_initial_layer_single] EXTRUDER_TEMP=[nozzle_temperature_initial_layer]`

     **Machine End G-code:**

     `END_PRINT`

     **Layer Change G-code:**

     `UPDATE_WLED_PROGRESS`

 Done!
 Now you can start printing and your LED ring should automatically turn on and switch presets as it prints.